winitzki/scall/tutorial/programming_dhall.md

 The only difference is the argument given as either `sizeF` or `depthF`.
 Also, the functions `sizeF` are `depthF` are quite similar.

-It turns out that we can implement the functions `sizeF` and `depthF` for arbitrary recursive types, as long as the pattern functor `F` has `Foldable` and `Functor` typeclass evidence values with respect to _both_ type parameters.
+It turns out that we can implement the functions `sizeF` and `depthF` for arbitrary recursive types, as long as the pattern functor `F` has `Foldable`  typeclass evidence values with respect to _both_ type parameters.
 Let us  see how that works.

 The functions `sizeF` and `depthF` have type `F a Natural → Natural` and may need to count the number of values of type `a` or iterate over all values of type `Natural` stored inside the data structure of type `F a Natural`.